nakshatrabhatt/Youtube-Playlist-Search/README.md

 ## 🎬 Usage

--Open any YouTube playlist.
+- Open any YouTube playlist.

--Click the extension icon.
+- Click the extension icon.

--The playlist URL will auto-fill (or paste one manually).
+- The playlist URL will auto-fill (or paste one manually).

--Enter a keyword to search videos by title or description.
+- Enter a keyword to search videos by title or description.

--Results will appear instantly with:
+- Results will appear instantly with:

--Thumbnail preview
+- Thumbnail preview

--Publish date
+- Publish date

--Keyword highlights
+- Keyword highlights

 ## 🛣 Roadmap

-*Planned improvements to make this tool even more powerful:
+* Planned improvements to make this tool even more powerful:

-*Multi-key API rotation to handle quota limits.
+* Multi-key API rotation to handle quota limits.

-*Support for searching across entire YouTube channels, not just playlists.
+* Support for searching across entire YouTube channels, not just playlists.

-*Advanced filters (e.g., date range, title only, description only).
+* Advanced filters (e.g., date range, title only, description only).

-*Export search results to CSV/JSON.
+* Export search results to CSV/JSON.

-*Smarter caching for near-instant repeated searches.
+* Smarter caching for near-instant repeated searches.

-*Sleeker UI animations and transitions.
+* Sleeker UI animations and transitions.

 ## 🤝 Contributing